-My teaching interests lie in global and transnational sociology, gender and reproduction, Asia and Asian America, Cold War technopolitics, and science, technology, health, and medicine, as well as sociological theory and qualitative and historical research methods.
+My teaching interests lie in gender and reproduction, global and transnational sociology, Asia and Asian America, Cold War technopolitics, and science, technology, health, and medicine, as well as social theory and qualitative and historical research methods.
 As an instructor, I strongly believe that enabling students to link their personal histories with broader social and political contexts is at the heart of an effective education in sociological thinking.
-Using a variety of teaching strategies, I work with students on achieving four key objectives: developing skills at original sociological analysis; effectively communicating sociological arguments; cultivating a critical sensitivity to diverse learning contexts; and appreciating the relevance of sociological analysis to personal life and multiple career paths.
+Using a variety of teaching strategies, I work with students on achieving four key objectives: developing skills at original sociological analysis, effectively communicating sociological arguments, cultivating a critical sensitivity to diverse learning contexts, and appreciating the relevance of sociological analysis to personal life and multiple career paths.

 Teaching Awards and Certifications